 By commissioning me, you are agreeing to the terms and conditions below.

 I take payment in 3 parts, before each stage in the process:

-There is no discount for crypto payment, standard rates apply.
 Any and all customs related fees (import duties or tax) are the responsibility of the commissioner.
 I will not cover any unexpected customs fees.

 Please note that I am only one person.
 Unforeseen events may come up and cause delays.
 If this ever happens, I will always keep you informed.